A Stronger Vancouver

 What are you doing to assure the City’s operational viability during a major disaster?
 If the bridge goes down and the electrical grid is out, then you should not expect gas to be available to run generators.
 Every city building should have solar panels (wind turbines where feasible) and a battery wall.
 Community centers, fire stations, police stations, schools, the operations center, etc., should all be places where we can go for shelter in a major disaster.
 But without power, they aren’t going to be much help.

-Martha asked over 4 years ago
+Martha asked about 5 years ago

 City of Vancouver Utilities have emergency response plans, procedures and contingencies in place that would be activated in the event of a disaster.
 The Stronger Vancouver also initiative includes a plan to build a new Operations Center to replace the outdated existing facilities, which would be significantly compromised even in a moderate seismic event.